Will I make friends, and can I change houses/classes if I am unhappy?

 Senior students will have two opportunities to buy and eat food at break and lunchtime, plus many students eat their lunch before break.
-We plan to let Year 7 in earlier, but we have planned all these arrangements with the catering company who are experienced in school catering.
+We have planned all these arrangements with the catering company who are experienced in school catering.

 What are the arrangements for purchasing food for secondary pupils?

 There will be a biometric fingerprint-type system in place for secondary pupils linked to the pupils’ ParentPay account, which parents will credit online.
 A letter was sent home (mid-August) and all information can be found on the website here.

 When can I go to the secondary dining hall?

 The dining hall will be open for both of the breaks and can be accessed during this time by all secondary pupils.

 Can we eat in classrooms?

 Eating will not be allowed in classrooms; Primary pupils will eat in the Primary dining hall.
 Secondary pupils may eat outside or in the Secondary dining hall if purchasing food on site or in the Primary dining hall if bringing a packed lunch.